peterkappus/hugo-pk/content/blog/basic-agile-terminology/index.md

 Read more about [getting started with kanban](https://medium.com/startup-patterns/kanban-in-5-easy-steps-68e7bd0647b6).

-Kanban is useful when you can't predict what's coming next or when you want to use small incremental improvements rather than big changes in your ways of working.
+Kanban is useful when you can't predict what's coming next or when you want to make small incremental improvements rather than big changes in your ways of working.

 A kanban board is very useful in showing where work is getting "stuck" so that you can focus on improving those areas and maximising flow.